 Information Technology Disaster Resource Center

-The Information Technology Disaster Resource Center (ITDRC) is a 501(c)(3) non-profit public charity comprised of volunteer Technology Professionals from many disciplines who assist communities with technology continuity and recovery from disaster.
+The Information Technology Disaster Resource Center (ITDRC) is a 501(c)(3) non-profit public charity comprised of volunteer Technology Professionals who assist communities with technology continuity and recovery after a disaster.

 We harness the collective resources of the Technology community to provide no cost Information, Communications, and Technology (ICT) resources and technical recovery assistance to communities in crisis.

-To volunteer, contribute, or learn more about the organization, please visit www.itdrc.org.
+To volunteer, contribute, or learn more about our mission, please visit www.itdrc.org.